vfi64/Comm-SCI-Control/README.md

 Comm-SCI-Control is:

 - a **purely text-based rule system** (no code, no plugin),
-- **LLM-agnostic** (tested, among others, with ChatGPT, Gemini, Mistral, Claude, DeepSeek),
+- **LLM-agnostic by design** (used with multiple LLMs; behavior can vary by model compliance),
 - an **external control framework** for AI interaction,
 - a tool for **reducing friction, drift, and misinterpretation**.

 It defines, among other things:

 - profiles (Standard, Expert, Sparring, Briefing, Sandbox),
-- structured reasoning processes (SCI, SCIplus),
+- structured reasoning processes (SCI; extended dialectical depth via variant selection—formerly referred to as “SCIplus”),
 - an explicit QC matrix (including deviation reporting),
 - a control layer against silent adaptation,
 - optional but controlled extensions (CGI, Trade-Off Guard).